About Us

 Bio

-Ms. Williams-Krishnan is a freelance photographer, educator, and artist in the Boston area and has many years of experience both domestically and internationally with museum and gallery work.
-She holds a B.A. in English from Juniata College and an M.A. in Photographic Studies from University of Westminster, London U.K.
+Julie is a freelance photographer, educator, and photographic artist in the Boston area.
+She has many years of experience both domestically and internationally with museum and gallery work.
+She holds a B.A. in English from Juniata College in Pennsylvania and an M.A. in Photographic Studies from University of Westminster, London U.K.

 Our Greatest Asset